-In this Compensation Discussion and Analysis section ("CD&A"), we provide an overview and analysis of the compensation paid to or earned by our principal executive officer, our current and former principal financial officers and our three other most highly compensated executive officers for fiscal year 2022 (collectively, the "Named Executive Officers").
-The Compensation Committee believes that the 2022 compensation for our Named Executive Officers appropriately reflects their significant contributions to our improved performance in 2022 and the positioning of the Company for continued improvement in 2023, including the traction of our strategic and pricing initiatives and the diminishing negative impacts from the COVID-19 pandemic.
-The remainder of this CD&A summarizes compensation decisions from fiscal year 2022 and, where appropriate, highlights compensation adjustments that become effective in fiscal year 2023.
+In this Compensation Discussion and Analysis section ("CD&A"), we provide an overview and analysis of the compensation paid to or earned by each person serving as our principal executive officer and principal financial officer, and our three other most highly compensated executive officers, for fiscal year 2023 (collectively, the "Named Executive Officers" or "NEOs").
+The Compensation Committee believes that the 2023 compensation for our Named Executive Officers appropriately reflects the Company's significant growth in revenue and profitability in 2023 and the successful execution of the Company's strategies to increase member engagement and position the Company for continued growth and improved cash flow in 2024.
+The remainder of this CD&A summarizes compensation decisions from fiscal year 2023 and, where appropriate, highlights compensation adjustments that become effective in fiscal year 2024.

-2022 Compensation Decisions
+2023 Results and Compensation Decisions